 Property insurance in Singapore coverage can either be presented as named or open perils.

-Named perils – specifically state the items covered and may include theft; vandalism or malicious mischief; fire, lightening and explosions; smoke; burst pipes, flooding and water damage; riots, malicious acts; and damage by road vehicle.
+Named perils – specifically, state the items covered and may include theft; vandalism or malicious mischief; fire, lightning and explosions; smoke; burst pipes, flooding and water damage; riots, malicious acts; and damage by road vehicle.

 The main types of insurance are homeowners, automobile and personal umbrella.